Latch: Crossbar

-A crossbar, sometimes called a bolt, is a primitive fastener consisting simply of a post barring a door.
+A crossbar, sometimes called a bolt or draw bolt, is a historically common and simple means of barring a door.
+In its most primitive form it employs a plank or beam held by or placed onto open cleats on a door, which is shifted to be held fast by a corresponding cleat on an adjacent jamb.

-Crossbars were historically common, simple fasteners consisting simply of a plank or beam mounted to one side of a door by a set of cleats.
-The board could be slid past the frame to block the door.
-Alternatively, the bar can be a separate piece that is placed into open cleats or hooks, extending across the frame on both sides.
-The effect of this device is essentially the opposite of the crash bar in that its operation is to permit the door to be opened inward rather than outward.
-On a set of double doors, the same principle works, but needn't extend past the frame.
-The bar simply extends into another set of cleats on the other door such as to interfere with the door opening.
+A crossbar for double doors employs the same principle, but, in most cases, must be manually set in place and removed due to its width being greater than both doors.

+A crossbar for a single jamb may be "captured" on the door by U-shaped bails, or anchored by a bolt on its inboard end and pivoted up and down into open cleats, making it a form of latch.

+A "draw bolt" style closure adds a handle for sliding its bolt - the source of the term "bolting a door".
+A variant with a slot in the handle for dropping it over a hasp to secure it with a lock is known as an aldrop.
+Most modern draw bolts are made of metal, and may be used to secure a door from the outside or the in.

 Cabin hook

 A cabin hook is a hooked bar that engages into a staple.
 The bar is usually attached permanently to a ring or staple that is fixed with screws or nails to woodwork or a wall at the same level as the eye screw.
 The eye screw is usually screwed into the adjacent wall or onto the door itself.
 Used to hold a cupboard, door or gate open or shut.

 A cabin hook is used in many situations to hold a door open, like on ships to prevent doors from swinging and banging against other woodwork as the ship moves due to wave action.
 This usage spread also to other domains, where a door was required to be held open or a self-closing device is used to close the door.

 Many buildings are built with fire-resistant doors to separate different parts of buildings and to allow people to be protected from fire and smoke.
 When using a cabin hook in such a situation, one should keep in mind that a fire-resistant door is an expensive and heavy item, and it only works as a fire door if it is closed during a fire.
 To hold an often heavy fire door open simply, electromagnetic door holders are used that release when a building's fire alarm system is activated.
 As cabin hooks must be released manually, they are impractical for fire doors.